 Testing in accordance with this Standard shall be undertaken by a laboratory that fulfils the requirements of AS ISO/IEC 17025.

-1 A laboratory may demonstrate that it fulfils the requirements of AS ISO/IEC 17025 through accreditation as a signatory member of the International Laboratory Accreditation
+1. A laboratory may demonstrate that it fulfills the requirements of AS ISO/IEC 17025 through accreditation as a signatory member of the International Laboratory Accreditation

 Cooperation (ILAC), Mutual Recognition Arrangement (MRA) with a relevant scope of

 2. In Australia, the signatory member of the ILAC MRA is the National Association of Testing Authorities, Australia (NATA).